 So as an HR leader you may be asking yourself, “Which metric do I value the most, engagement or satisfaction?”

-Let’s dig into the difference between satisfied and engaged employees.
+Let’s dig into the difference between satisfied employees and engaged employees.
 Engaged employees, as opposed to satisfied ones, exert discretionary effort, which is performance that exceeds the basic job expectations.
 Essentially, it is extra effort that can mean the difference between closing a sale, retaining one more satisfied customer, or creating a breakthrough innovation.

 Discretionary effort is a core trait of an engaged employee.
 An engaged employee goes above and beyond their job duties because their personal goals are aligned with the ones set by your organization.
 They exert the discretionary effort to see that both their personal and the organization’s goals are met.
 In other words, their thought process isn’t solely “What’s in it for me?”